AudreyCa/Defi-du-vendredi/README.md

-# Défis du vendredi
+# Défi du vendredi

-Ce dépôt regroupe les défis du vendredi matin pendant ma formation de CDA chez Digifab.

-Le but est simple : **réaliser un défi en 4 heures**.

-Les défis 1 à 4 (inclus) sont réalisés en HTML et CSS.
-Les défis 5 et 6 ont étés réalisés en HTML, CSS et JS.
+This project was carried out during my training as an Application Designer Developer at Digifab.

+This repository brings together the Friday morning challenges during my CDA training at Digifab.

+---

+## Technologies used

+---

+Langage :

+Challenges 1 to 4 (inclusive) are made in HTML and CSS.
+Challenges 5 and 6 were made in HTML, CSS and JS.

+IDE : Visual Studio Code

+### Objective

+---

+The goal is simple: complete a challenge in 4 hours, alone.